ristik-github/design-system-descriptions/Figma MCP documentation/vertical-navigation.md

 - Remove the main navigation items (as they're now in the vertical menu)
 - Add a hamburger menu button on the left side
 - Keep other top bar elements like search, notifications, and user profile
+- The spacing between the header bottom and vertical nav top is a shared 8px (not additive)

 ### Page Title Positioning
 Page titles behave differently when using vertical navigation compared to horizontal navigation: